 For example: under what conditions should AI systems condemn or criticize public figures, given different opinions across groups regarding those figures?
 How should disputed views be represented in AI outputs?
 Should AI by default reflect the persona of a median individual in the world, the user’s country, the user’s demographic, or something entirely different.

-Simpler OpenAI: we want a very special kind of democracy that is non-binding, consensus seeking, and that confines itself to the kinds of ticklish issues that OpenAI would really prefer not to have to take responsibility for itself, thank you very much.
-Or even simpler OpenAI: could we please have democracy, only just without the politics?
+Shorter OpenAI: we want a very special kind of democracy that is non-binding, consensus seeking, and that confines itself to the kinds of ticklish issues that OpenAI would really prefer not to have to take responsibility for itself, thank you very much.
+Or even shorter OpenAI: could we please have democracy, only without the politics?

 I imagine that a lot of academics applied for the grants, and not just because there is free money looking for a home.
 There is an obvious sweet spot between how many scholars think about democracy and how OpenAI does.
 In particular, there is a lot of lively debate around ‘deliberative democracy’ - the notion that citizens themselves should figure out complex political issues by talking them through.
 This goes together nicely with “sortition” - the suggestion that we ought hand over many (perhaps all) political decisions to smaller randomly selected groups of citizens who can stand in for the broader population, listening to experts and arguments for or against particular proposals, conversing amicably together, and reaching some agreement on what is to be done.